-Related party transactions undertaken by AMPCFM are done in accordance with the Dexus Conflicts of Interest and Related Party Transactions Policy.
+Related party transactions undertaken by the Responsible Entity are done in accordance with the Dexus Conflicts of Interest and Related Party Transactions Policy.
 These procedures also have regard to the requirements of ASIC Regulatory Guide 76, Related Party Transactions.

 A related party transaction is a transaction involving parties that have a close relationship.
-Examples include, where a fund managed by Dexus or for which AMPCFM is the responsible entity invests in other funds where AMPCFM is the responsible entity or investment manager, or where the Fund invests in assets where other Dexus entities may have an interest, or where assets are transferred between different Dexus funds.
+Examples include, where a fund managed or controlled by Dexus or for which the Responsible Entity invests in other funds where the Responsible Entity or Investment Manager, or where the Fund invests in assets where other Dexus entities may have an interest, or where assets are transferred between different Dexus funds.